Skip to content

 CHOP has developed a library of clinical pathways for use in medical emergencies.
 These task-oriented care plans detail essential steps in the care of patients with specific clinical problems and describe their expected clinical course.

-Healthcare professionals can download the following guidance for poisoning events:
+Healthcare professionals can review/download the following guidance for poisoning events:

 Clinicians who desire to suggest editing or content changes to the professional education materials of The Poison Control Center are encouraged to send comments to email@example.com.